 These philosophical positions that suggest we protect unborn babies from their mothers also reveals an even broader and pervasive perversion that is as old as civilization, itself – the division of humans by class; the “us” vs. “them” mentality that we cling to for survival.
 The one that holds one person as better, more valuable, more intelligent; and the other as bad, ignorant and discardable.
 The one that offers us a sense of protection; that if we can just establish enough difference, enough separation, that we will be free of the potential oppression.

 “Well, I don’t care, I don’t take drugs, so go ahead and test me,” misses the point, entirely, because it is singularly, narrow-mindedly, selfishly focused.
 It presumes that all other women who drug test positive are “bad;” that they are deserving of the repercussions.
 It makes a broad sweep to brush all women into one of two corners:

 “Bad Women Who Do Drugs and Hate Their Babies”

 To hold this position we must really wrestle with the idea that there is actually a significant portion in any given population that truly don’t care about the outcomes of their pregnancies or their developing fetuses.
 It assumes the formula:

-Blanket policing of pregnant women and enforcing punitive measures does not improve health outcomes for women or babies.
-In fact, the fear of criminalization and of losing one’s child actually results in fewer women seeking prenatal care and often needless separation of babies and parents.
+Blanket policing of pregnant people and enforcing punitive measures does not improve health outcomes for patients or their babies.
+In fact, the fear of criminalization and of losing one’s child actually results in fewer people seeking prenatal care and often needless separation of babies and parents.